-- The net suspended by a cord or metal cable is attached with two net posts at each side across the middle of the court.
+- The net suspended by a cord or metal cable is attached with two net posts on each side across the middle of the court.

 - After attachment, the net must fulfill the total area between two posts.

-- At the center, a white strap is used to hold down the net tightly with the ground.
+- At the center, a white strap is used to hold down the net tightly to the ground.

 - The mesh of the net should be small enough to prevent the ball from passing through the net.

 - To cover the cord or metal cable at the top, a white headband is used.